smastrom/react-rating/README.md

 ## Features

-- Bring you own SVGs: No headaches or icon fonts to use your own vectors.
+- Bring you own SVGs: No headaches or icon fonts in order to use your own vectors.
 - Built-in SVG scaling, positioning and stroke control.
-- Highly customizable: strokes, boxes, hover, transitions and much more.
+- Highly customizable: colors, strokes, boxes, hover, transitions, breakpoints and much more.
 - Fully responsive and mobile-first
 - Fully accessible with keyboard navigation and custom labels
 - Dependency-free